Bill C-11: An opportunity to correct a 'historic injustice', according to PKP

-The C-11 plan to regulate digital streaming platforms such as Netflix presents an opportunity to correct injustices between these foreign companies and Canadian broadcasters.
+Bill C-11 to regulate digital streaming platforms like Netflix presents an opportunity to correct injustices between these foreign companies and Canadian broadcasters.

-That’s at least what Pierre-Carl Bellado, President and CEO of the City of Quebecore, called during an intervention before the Canadian Heritage Standing Committee on Tuesday evening, while examining the bill in Ottawa.
+That’s at least what Quebec’s president and chief executive officer, Pierre-Carl Bellado, called during an intervention before the Canadian Heritage Standing Committee on Tuesday night, while examining the bill in Ottawa.

 According to him, the Bell C-11 will correct “a historically increasingly tragic disparity between foreign online streaming platforms and Canadian companies.”